Tobur12/ML-Models/README.md

-Models created by using Copilot for Kaggles datasets.
+Models created for Kaggles datasets.
 Used as drafts for further usage.
 Datasets are not my own!
 Datasets are downloaded from Kaggle and belong to specific users on Kaggle.